Chickenpox most often affects children, but the vaccine has greatly decreased the number of cases.

 Did You Know...

 In children with a normal immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , chickenpox is rarely severe.
 Most people with chickenpox simply have sores on the skin and in the mouth.
 However, the virus sometimes infects the lungs, brain, heart, or liver.
 Such serious infections are more common among newborns, adults, and people with a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
-Immunodeficiency... read more (such as those who have HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more or who are taking drugs that suppress the immune system Some Drugs That Can Cause Immunodeficiency or high doses of corticosteroids).
+Immunodeficiency... read more (such as those who have HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or who are taking drugs that suppress the immune system Some Drugs That Can Cause Immunodeficiency or high doses of corticosteroids).

 A person who has had chickenpox develops immunity and cannot contract it again.
 However, the varicella-zoster virus remains inactive (dormant) in the body after an initial infection with chickenpox, sometimes reactivating in later life, causing shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more .
-A shingles (herpes zoster) vaccine Herpes Zoster Vaccine There are two herpes zoster vaccines.
+A shingles vaccine Shingles Vaccine There are two herpes zoster (shingles) vaccines.
 The newer herpes zoster vaccine is preferred over the older herpes zoster vaccine because it provides better and longer-lasting protection.
-The newer vaccine... read more is available for older adults.
+The... read more is available for older adults.
 This vaccine may decrease the risk of developing shingles in later life.

 Transmission of chickenpox